snaplet/docs-old/docs/06-tutorials/neon.md

-# Neon Integration Guide
+# Neon

 This guide will help you use Snaplet to create and subsequently restore a safe, anonymized snapshot of your production data into your Neon database.

 ## Prerequisites